-Judge rules Southwest disregarded order in religious discrimination case
+Judge orders Southwest lawyers to attend "religious-liberty training"

 The judge, who was appointed by former President Donald Trump, said the company behaved as if its policy limiting what staff can say was more important than federal free speech law.

-It was ordered to pay the attendant's legal costs.
+It was also ordered to pay the attendant's legal costs.